Polymer characterization

 Polymer characterization is the analytical branch of polymer science.

 The discipline is concerned with the characterization of polymeric materials on a variety of levels.
 The characterization typically has as a goal to improve the performance of the material.
 As such, many characterization techniques should ideally be linked to the desirable properties of the material such as strength, impermeability, thermal stability, and optical properties.

-Characterization techniques are typically used to determine molecular mass, molecular structure, morphology, thermal properties, and mechanical properties.
+Characterization techniques are typically used to determine molecular mass, molecular structure, molecular morphology, thermal properties, and mechanical properties.

 Molecular mass

 The molecular mass of a polymer differs from typical molecules, in that polymerization reactions produce a distribution of molecular weights and shapes.
-The distribution of molecular masses can be summarized by the number average molecular weight, weight average molecular weight, and polydispersity.
+The distribution of molecular masses can be summarized by the number-average molecular weight, weight-average molecular weight, and polydispersity.
 Some of the most common methods for determining these parameters are colligative property measurements, static light scattering techniques, viscometry, and size exclusion chromatography.